lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 It treats Linux as a thin substrate and brings up the BEAM VM as the primary operating system.
 Elixir sets up your networking.
 Elixir talks to your custom hardware.
 Elixir checks for updates and pulls down binary diffs of payloads.
 Elixir does the blue/green partition switch.

 Instead of writing code for a sensitive piece of hardware in a language that is finicky and hard to get right, like C. You write it in a language known for resilience and reliability.
+Cisco uses Erlang by the way.
 You get granular error handling and fault recovery.
 And you get to write your product in a high-level language without sacrificing too much in performance.

 You also gain a lot in observability and debuggability.

 Nerves is a pretty tight bundle.
 If you have a Raspberry Pi in a drawer somewhere, I suggest you give it a try.
 My quickstart video for getting Nerves going was 1 minute and about 40 seconds long.
 It is not hard.

 I should also mention NervesHub which is a tool for managing a fleet of IoT devices deployed in the wild.
-Shipping updates to firmware, troubleshooting, reverse console and all that.
+Shipping signed firmware updates, binary diffing, troubleshooting, reverse console and all that.

 And if you need something low-level Erlang has escape hatches into C called NIFs.
 The community has since built that out to also support Rust and Zig through libraries.
 You have options.